 This metric reports the rate of message loss as messages pass through the Doppler servers by comparing the number of messages the Dopplers receive with the number of messages that the Dopplers drop without forwarding.
 (In other words, the metric is derived from

 loggregator.doppler.ingress.)
-PCF suggests setting a warning threshold of 0.005, or 0.5 percent, and a critical alert threshold of 0.01, or 1 percent.
+Pivotal suggests setting a warning threshold of 0.005, or 0.5 percent, and a critical alert threshold of 0.01, or 1 percent.

 Increases in the rate of message loss can indicate that you need to scale up your Doppler or Traffic Controller instances to process the messages effectively.